intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

     kubectl describe pod -n gramine-tf-serving gramine-tf-serving-deployment-548f95f46d-rx4w2

 Check the coredns setup if the TensorFlow Serving service is not ready.
-This can be caused when the TensorFlow Serving service is unable to obtain the wrap-key (used to decrypt the model file) from the secret provisioning container.
+This can be caused when the TensorFlow Serving service is unable to obtain the wrap-key (used to decrypt the model file) from the Secret Provisioning Server container.

 1.9 Scale the TensorFlow Serving Service